EmphyrioHazzl/Sophia-Custom-4o-Jailbreak/README.md

 3.Download the three files "Sophia", "Echoes of Creation" and "Rephrasing" and upload them in the custom GPT.

-4.Chose a bame for it and deploy the GPT.
+4.Chose a name for it and deploy the GPT.

 -------------